git-comment/git-comment/CONTRIBUTING.md

 1. Install the requirements listed in the `INSTALL` file

-2. Run `make bootstrap` to get the library dependencies
+2. Run `make` to build and install the library dependencies

 3. Make your changes, adding tests where necessary. `git-comment` is tested using [assert](https://github.com/stvp/assert).